-Retirement, holiday pay, maternity/paternity pay (sometimes exceeding the statutory limit as part of a comprehensive benefits package), and sick pay are all mandatory employee benefits in the United Kingdom.
+Retirement, holiday pay, maternity/paternity pay (sometimes exceeding the statutory limit as part of a comprehensive benefits package), and sick pay are all mandatory employees benefits in the UK.
 Life insurance, income protection (long-term disability) GIP, critical illness insurance, private medical insurance, dental insurance, the health cash plan, employee assistance programs and virtual GP services, and employer-sponsored retirement all are illustrations of supplemental employee benefits in the United Kingdom.
 Company cars, season-ticket loans, childcare vouchers, biking to work, gyms, and office canteens are just a few of the advantages available to employees.

 In the United Kingdom, employees are required to get certain benefits.